 Creating personal macros for tickets (agents)

-Although only administrators can create the macros that are shared by all the agents in your Zendesk, agents can create macros for their own use.
+Although only administrators can create the macros that are shared by all Zendesk Support agents, agents can create macros for their own use.

 To create a personal macro for tickets